Master's degree in Piano Solo

 - K. Stockhausen: Klavierstück Nr.
 IX

-General regulation: The solo piece have to be performed from memory.
-Exceptions have to be agreed with the examination board.
+Solo works must usually be performed from memory.
+Exceptions must be agreed with the examination board.

 A fee of 50 Euro is charged for processing your application for admission.
 Please transfer this amount when you submit your application.